The HR4 or HR5 EID readers can be connected to Android devices via bluetooth or Apple devices via WiFi.

 HR4 or HR5 reader

-The reader will create its own WiFi hotspot for your mobile device to connect to.
-From the Main Menu screen, use the arrow keys to select the Wireless icon and press OK.
+1. On the stick reader, from the Main Menu screen, use the arrow keys to select the Wireless icon and press OK.

-The Wireless screen will display, showing the last known connection on as either Bluetooth (default for first time connections) or WiFi.
-To change the type of communication, select the field where Bluetooth or WiFi is displayed and press OK.
+3. To change the type of communication, select the field where Bluetooth or WiFi is displayed and press OK.
 Use the arrow keys to change the communication type and press OK.
+For a reminder on which devices are supported for WiFi and bluetooth connections, refer back here.

-The connection status and device table display and the connection status changes to ‘Discoverable’ mode.
+4. The connection status and device table display and the connection status changes to ‘Discoverable’ mode.
 The reader can now be searched for and found by other devices (Discoverable).
-The status of the current connection is displayed on the screen.

 On the mobile device, go to Settings > WiFi and wait until the stick reader signal appears in the list.
 Select it to connect.